-Marty , the owner , who was about my age was happy to chat with another touring cyclist.
+Marty, the owner, who was about my age was happy to chat with another touring cyclist.
 Marty had cycled through Europe and across America, while the cafe was doing great he pined to be out on the road.
-“You have to check this book out I’m reading, just can’t put it down.”
-Marty the disappeared into the bowels of the Kitchen to return with a copy of It’s All About the Bike, by author Robert Penn.
-The story of a guy who travels the world seeking out bicycle component manufactures to build the best bespoke bike possible.
-Of course I have read it.
-I own a copy myself even have a couple of those desired components on my Mr Surl: Brooks B17 leather saddle ; Chris King hub.
-We talked bike stuff until the breakfast crowd demanded Marty’s attention .
+“You have to check this book I’m reading, just can’t put it down.”
+Marty then disappeared into the bowels of the Kitchen to return with a copy of It’s All About the Bike, by author Robert Penn.
+The story of a guy who travels the world seeking out bicycle component manufacturers to build the best bespoke bike possible.
+Of course, I have read it.
+I own a copy myself and even have a couple of those desired components on my Mr Surl: Brooks B17 leather saddle; and Chris King hub.
+We talked about bike stuff until the breakfast crowd demanded Marty’s attention.

-Evidently the weather is clearing.
-There’s water everywhere and when I closed my eyes on the edge of the forest , I could hear running water in rivulets and the trees dripping teardrops.
-I’m cycling in the midst of the Great Southern Forests of karri and jarrah trees.
+Evidently, the weather is clearing.
+There’s water everywhere and when I closed my eyes on the edge of the forest, I could hear running water in rivulets and the trees dripping teardrops.
+I’m cycling amid the Great Southern Forests of Karri and Jarrah trees.
 These are similar conditions to the Otway region of Victoria.
 Dairy, logging, rain, steep hills and equally steep descents.

-I spotted lots many types of fungi or fungus today, I’m sure some of them are edible too.
+I spotted lots many types of fungi today, I’m sure some of them are edible too.

 Thanks guys, its great to read your comments.